cyq7/Balance/README.md

 ## Usage

 Be aware, that the application is **not** based on a external database.
-Changes in the application are saved in a Local Storage.
+Changes in the application are saved in a Local Storage in your browser.